duckquacquac/Understanding-Delta-TechOps-Aligning-Departments-with-MRO-Structure/README.md

 ![Delta TechOps Departments](https://github.com/user-attachments/assets/cefc2cb7-ca4b-414c-86f0-63cf5e024dc0)
 > *Picture 1: List of Delta TechOps departments open for Co-op position*

-This document aims to bridge that gap by aligning Delta TechOps’ department names with a standard MRO (Maintenance, Repair, and Overhaul) framework.
-This may help students understand the structure more clearly and identify relevant skills to prepare.
+This document is attempting to bridge that gap by aligning Delta TechOps’ department names with a standard MRO in Aviation framework.
 ---

 ## I. Engineering in an MRO Environment